handley-lab/fgivenx/paper/paper.md

 # Acknowledgements

-We acknowledge contributions and bug-testing from Ed Higson and Sonke Hee.
+Contributions and bug-testing were provided by Ed Higson and Sonke Hee.

 # References